protocolbuffers/protobuf/docs/csharp/proto2.md

 ### Custom options

 Due to their limited use and lack of type safety, the original `CustomOptions` APIs are now deprecated.
 Using the new generated extension identifiers, you can access extensions safely through the GetOption APIs.
-Note that clonable values such as repeated fields and messages will be deep cloned.
+Note that cloneable values such as repeated fields and messages will be deep cloned.

 Example based on custom options usage example [here](https://github.com/protocolbuffers/protobuf/issues/5007#issuecomment-411604515).